-But accidents do happen so it’s really important to make sure you have good travel insurance that covers all the possibilities.
-I learnt this the hard way when a close friend had to have emergency surgery after an infected cut became a serious problem.
+But accidents do happen, so it’s really important to make sure you have good travel insurance that covers all the possibilities.
+I learned this the hard way when a close friend had to have emergency surgery after an infected cut became a serious problem.

 I saw how hard he had to fight with his insurance company to try and get them to cover any of the costs because he hadn’t looked at the details of the insurance policy closely enough before buying it.

-Here are my top tips on finding the best travel insurance policy for you.
+Here are my top tips for finding the best travel insurance policy for you.

 1. Cheaper is not always better

 Some travel insurance policies seem too cheap to be true!
 Well, the likelihood is they probably are.
-A low price almost always means low cover limits, high excesses and lots of exclusions.
+A low price almost always means low cover limits, high excesses, and many exclusions.
 Make sure you understand what each of these things involves and check exactly what is covered in the policy before you buy.